 “Leaky gut syndrome” is a condition that comes up often lately in natural health circles.
 It’s often discussed in relation to the bone broth trend, since the gelatin in broth is purported to be healing for the digestive tract.
 Many natural health practitioners are pin-pointing a “leaky gut” as the root issue behind the chronic fatigue, bad digestion and nutritional deficiencies they’re seeing more and more commonly these days.

-We recently came across Pete’s Paleo, a natural foods delivery service that offers a 30-Day Gut Healing Kit.
-The idea of their simple 30-day protocol intrigued us, so we met with owners Pete and Sarah Servold to hear more about their perspective on leaky gut syndrome and healing through food.
-(Editor’s note: Pete and Sarah aren’t medical professionals.
-For a deeper dive on this topic, we recommend taking a look at Dr. Junger’s Clean Gut.)
+We recently came across Pete’s Paleo, a natural foods delivery service that offers a simple 30-day gut healing protocol.
+We met with owners Pete and Sarah Servold to hear more about their perspective on leaky gut syndrome and healing through food…

 The Chalkboard Mag: What is leaky gut syndrome really?
 And which health problems are likely caused by the root issue of a leaky gut?